zhang928160849/JAVA_PLACE/README.md

 - @EnableConfigurationProperties to import the POJO only annotated with @ConfigurationProperties
 - compare integer, you shouldn't use ==, but .equals
 - DTO stand for Data Transfet Object, check [DTO](https://martinfowler.com/eaaCatalog/dataTransferObject.html)
+- use Lombok annotation to reduce boilerplate code